Akai Osei

-Akai Osei (born 12 April 1999) is a British actor, dancer, presenter and musician, who is best known for winning the first series of Got to Dance in February 2010 It is reported that he was inspired by Michael Jackson, Diversity, Flawless and Chris Brown.
+Akai Osei (born 12 April 1999) is a British actor, dancer, presenter and musician, who is best known for winning the first series of Got to Dance in February 2010.
+It is reported that he was inspired by Michael Jackson, Diversity, Flawless and Chris Brown.
 Akai joined the acting scene shortly after winning Got to Dance.
 He appears in the film StreetDance 3D alongside Diversity, George Sampson and Flawless, and its sequel, StreetDance 2.

-Osei also appeared in Boy Blue Entertainment's street dance hip hop show Pied Piper – A Hip-Hop Dance Revolution.
+Osei also appeared in Boy Blue Entertainment's street dance hip-hop show Pied Piper – A Hip-Hop Dance Revolution.
 Osei appeared in the music video for the N-Dubz song "We Dance On" in 2010, which was the main song on the soundtrack for the film StreetDance 3D.
 He also appeared in an advert for Ministry of Sound Street Dance 2010 CD.

 Osei has joined the cast of Into the Hoods.

-Osei also appeared on Blue Peter in mid 2010.
-Osei also featured in annual dance show "Streets Ahead" in London 2010, which featured many dance crews and schools, including Peridot.
+Osei appeared on Blue Peter in mid 2010 and also featured in the annual dance show "Streets Ahead" in London 2010, which featured many dance crews and schools, including Peridot.
 He is featured in the song by Wretch 32, Unorthodox, featuring Example.
 He is seen dancing on a rooftop.